fl16180/small-object-detection/README.md

 ## Overview
 Experiments with different models for object detection on the Pascal VOC 2007 dataset.

-See model/ directory for models: SSD300, SSCoD, Faster R-CNN+GAN.
+See model/ directory for models: SSD300 and SSCoD

 Our implementation of the novel spatial co-occurrence layer is in model/cooc_layers.py